Post Care Education Financial Support FAQs

 - has completed their HSC or equivalent, or

 What other supports are available for young people completing their education?

 The carer may also continue to receive Teenage Education Payment (TEP) installments where these payments were being paid immediately before the young person reached 18 years.

 How do I get more information?

-The policy on provision of financial support to foster and kinship carers of you people 18 years and older completing full-time studies is on the FACS website.
-Alternatively to find out more about the Post Care Education Financial Support you can:
+The policy on provision of financial support to foster and kinship carers of young people 18 years and older completing full-time studies is available here.

 Alternatively you can: